igrr/astyle_py/README.md

         - "tests/"     # matches a subdirectory 'tests' anywhere in the source tree
 ```

+## Supported Astyle versions

+This python wrapper bundles multiple copies of Astyle, you can choose which one to use:
+- In the CLI: via `--astyle-version` argument
+- If you are using a rules file: using `version` key
+- When using astyle_py as a library: by passing the version to `Astyle()` constructor

+The following versions are supported:

+- 3.1 — used by default, unless a different version is specified
+- 3.4.7

 ## Implementation notes

 To simplify distribution of astyle, it is compiled to WebAssembly ([astyle_py/libastyle.wasm](astyle_py/libastyle.wasm)) and executed using [wasmtime runtime](https://github.com/bytecodealliance/wasmtime) via its [Python bindings](https://github.com/bytecodealliance/wasmtime-py).
 This package should work on all operating systems supported by wasmtime — at the time of writing these are:
 - x86_64 (amd64) Windows, Linux, macOS
 - aarch64 (arm64) Linux and macOS

-There is another project which wraps astyle into a Python package, without using WebAssembly: https://github.com/timonwong/pyastyle.
-At the time of writing, it is unmaintained.
+Other project which wraps astyle into a Python package include:
+- https://github.com/timonwong/pyastyle — unmaintained at the time of writing, uses native Astyle binaries
+- https://github.com/Freed-Wu/astyle-wheel/ — actively maintained, uses native Astyle binaries

 ## Contributing